mmistakes/minimal-mistakes/_drafts/zio-kafka.md

 }
 ```

-Hence, we will use the `inmap` function if the derivation is not effectful, for example if it always
-succeeds.
-Otherwise, we will use the `inmapM` if the derivation can produce side effects, such as
-throwing an exception.
-For example, imagine that each Kafka message has a JSON payload, representing
-a snapshot of a match during the time:
+Hence, we will use the `inmap` function if the derivation is not effectful, for example, if it always succeeds.
+Otherwise, we will use the `inmapM` if the derivation can produce side effects, such as throwing an exception.
+For example, imagine that each Kafka message has a JSON payload, representing a snapshot of a match during the time:

 ```json
 {